DualModeMS: A Dual Mode for Multivariate-based Signature

 This submission is somewhat a complement to another multivariate-based signature scheme proposed to NIST: GeMSS.
 In particular, the security analysis for the first layer is largely similar to the one performed for GeMSS.
 In fact, it is a re-parametrization of GeMSS imposed by a specificity of SBP.

-Since the submission, we have improved the additionnal implementation of DualModeMS, which is based on the additionnal implementation of GeMSS.
+Since the submission, we have improved the additional implementation of DualModeMS, which is based on the additional implementation of GeMSS.
 The latter is become MQsoft.
-Based on the idea to study the trade-off between security and performance, MQsoft is an efficient library flexible on the choice of the security parameters.
+MQsoft is an efficient library flexible on the choice of the security parameters.

 Package of submission (version of 11/30/2017)The full submission package (with the implementations) is available here.
 The KAT files are here.
 Note that these KAT files are not the same that those provided on https://csrc.nist.gov/projects/post-quantum-cryptography/round-1-submissions.
 Unlike NIST which provides ten intermediate KAT but only one request and response KAT, we provide ten KAT files for the three categories.
 However, these files are huge (approximately 200 MB).